Sukingg/SC1015-mini-project/README.md

 |  Tay Shu Shuang  |  Data Preparation, Data Visualisation, Machine Learning, Presentation, Github Respository  |

 ## Problem Definition
+According to the World Health Organization (WHO) stroke is the 2nd leading cause of death globally, responsible for approximately 11% of total deaths.
+We want to use data science and ML to predict the occurrence of stroke for early detection and treatment.
+We wish to find out which factors are the most important in predicting the occurrence of stroke, and perhaps how we can prevent the aggravation of such factors.

 ## Models Used
 - Chi-Square Test
 - Naive Bayes
 - Decision Tree